csteach424/notes/extras/html/Readme.md

 ### Notes - Extras - HTML

-A collection of extra documents and resources for Comp 424.
+A collection of extra documents and resources on HTML for Comp 424.

-#### Contents
-* HTML - Intro
-* HTML - Basics
-* HTML - DOM Intro